kyma-project/kyma/docs/monitoring/08-02-create-and-configure-grafana-dashboard.md

 ![Gauge dashboard type](./assets/gauge-dashboard-type.png)

-7. Save the changes by clicking the disk icon in the top right corner of the page.
+7. Click the disk icon in the top right corner of the page to save the changes.
 Provide a name for the dashboard.

 ![Save the dashboard](./assets/save-dashboard.png)

 ### Configure the dashboard

-To edit the dashboard settings, click the **Panel Title** and select **Edit**.
+To edit the dashboard settings, go to the **Panel Title** options and select **Edit**.

 ![Edit the dashboard](./assets/edit-dashboard.png)